Table of Contents

 SCH excludes student credit hours for individualized instruction such as independent studies, practicums, internships, supervised research, dissertations, and theses.
 SCH also excludes student credit hours for overload assignments.

-Applications are submitted through the UCF Awards System.
+Applications are submitted through Interfolio.
 Gathering the following materials prior to the submission date will ease the application process:

-- Teaching and Learning Philosophy Statement (Text Box – 500 words or fewer)
+• Teaching and Learning Philosophy Statement (text box 3000 characters – approximately 428-750 words or fewer)

-- Summary of Instructional Activities (Text Box – 300 words or fewer)
+• Summary of Instructional Activities (text box 3000 characters – approximately 428-750 words or fewer)

-- Impact of Instruction, Including Evidence of Student Learning (Text Box – 300 words or fewer)
+• Impact of Instruction, Including Evidence of Student Learning (text box 3000 characters – approximately 428-750 words or fewer)

 Supporting Materials: Items 1-6 must be uploaded as PDF files:

-- Upload a single pdf that includes a one-page summary table that lists annual assignments by year for all categories for which you had assigned duties (e.g., teaching, research, service) and then the last four academic years of your annual assignments, in descending order.
+• Upload a single pdf that includes a one-page summary table with a list of annual assignments by year for all categories for which you had assigned duties (e.g., teaching, research, service) and then the last four years of your annual assignments, in descending order.

-- Upload a single pdf that includes a table that provides, by year, each category evaluation assessment (e.g., outstanding, above satisfactory, etc.) and then the last four academic years of your annual evaluations, in descending order.
+• Upload a single pdf that includes a table providing, by year, each category evaluation assessment (e.g., outstanding, above satisfactory, etc.) and then the last four years of your annual evaluations, in descending order.

 College committees for the TIP award program shall be elected by and from the full-time faculty.